Denoising the Future: Top-p Distributions for Moving Through Time: Introduction

-Let us shortly motivate the runtime savings with language models, e.g., Llama 3~\cite{llama3}.
+Let us first focus on HMM$_{off}$ and start by shortly motivate the runtime savings with language models, e.g., Llama 3~\cite{llama3}.
 In language models, we have multibillion parameters and more possible events to be generated than words in the English language.
 Now, take for example the words \emph{The weather is}, then the probability of the next word being \emph{rainy} or \emph{sunny} is much more probable than \emph{eating}.
 With our \emph{top-$p$} approach, we can thus spare the iteration over lots of unlikely states.
-Let us dive a bit deeper into what we actually do by looking at a simple example: Going back to our initial weather model, when we have the weather condition \emph{sunny}, the next ones could be \emph{partly cloudy}, \emph{light rain}, and \emph{foggy} with relatively high probabilities while a direct transition to more extreme conditions like \emph{heavy rain} or \emph{thunderstorm} is less likely.
-For inference, we now skip the enumeration of \emph{heavy rain} and \emph{thunderstorm}.
+Let us dive a bit deeper into what we actually do by going back to our initial weather model: When we have the weather condition \emph{sunny}, the next ones could be \emph{partly cloudy}, \emph{light rain}, and \emph{foggy} with relatively high probabilities while a direct transition to more extreme conditions like \emph{heavy rain} or \emph{thunderstorm} is less likely.
+For inference, we skip the enumeration of \emph{heavy rain} and \emph{thunderstorm}, which is what we call denoising the future.
 While this change may seem marginal for a minimalistic example at first, it is of great use for very large models: First, the savings are present in each time step, accumulating and reducing the overall time.
 Second, the model is made sparse, helping human understanding.
-Also, the obtained sparse HMM can be used in edge computing, where a full HMM may be too big to run.
+Also, the obtained sparse HMM$_{off}$ can be used in edge computing, where a full HMM may be too big to run.
+Third, the error introduced is bounded and measurable and, therefore, controllable.